nasa-gcn/circulars-nlp-paper/README.md

 Beyond proof of concept, this work contributes to:<br> (A) Redshift tables from GCNs <br>
 (B) Classification of GCN types <br>
-(C) Open-source release of all codes and extended tables in the NASA/GCN Git repo
+(C) Open-source release of all codes and extended tables